panoslin/StreamHelper/INSTALLATION.md

 ## 🔧 What You Get

 - **Real-time M3U8 capture** from all websites
+- **Tab-specific views** - see only current tab requests or all requests
 - **Modern, clean interface** with Material Design
 - **Smart URL display** showing hostname and path (no parameters)
 - **Request size tracking** from network response headers